lyonva/SimplyClip/README.md

 ### Edit Text

 Simply Clip allows you to customize the text copied to the clipboard.
-Just press the edit button right next to the copied text and change the content without an Hashle.
+Just press the edit button right next to the copied text and change the content without an hassle.<br />
 ![Edit](docs/images/GIFs/Edit.gif)

 ### Welcome to the Dark Side